bplaat/crates/README.md

 ## Repo organization

 This repo is organized as a monorepo with `Cargo` as the main build system.
-My personal vision is that monorepo's work vary well when theres only one main build system, that is a single organization point for the whole project with all it's submodules.
+My personal vision is that monorepo's work vary well when there's only one main build system, that acts a single organization point for the whole project with all it's submodules.

 So this all Rust code is contained in a single `Cargo` workspace, that builds everything.
 Some crates have custom build steps that can run other build scripts / systems like `npm` and `vite`.